freizeit/auto-scaling-demo/README.md

    and react to the following URLs: `localhost:30000/ping` and `localhost:30000/work`.
 The latter is designed to create load on the instance so that the auto-scaling behaviour can be exercised.
-  - `nginx.conf` is the nginx configuration splinter needed on the instance
+  - `nginx.conf` is the nginx configuration needed on the instance
   - `server.py` is the backend script that reacts to 'ping' and 'work' requests.
 The latter creates the load.
  - `kooaba-configure-as` is the bash script that should be used to set